cidgoh/specification-development-training/training/workshop/PHA4GECon-2025/README.md

 **Purpose:** To guide participants through the principles and practical steps of developing a data standard, following the [*10 Simple Rules for Developing a Data Specification*](https://github.com/cidgoh/specification-development-training/blob/main/resources/publications/10-simple-rules-for-developing-a-data-specification.pdf).

 **Structure:**
-The workshop builds upon material developed for the FSCI course, incorporating selected exercises in the **morning Part 2** session.
-The remaining sessions follow the *10 Simple Rules* framework, focusing on:
+The workshop builds upon material developed for the FSCI course, as well as the *10 Simple Rules* framework, focusing on:
 - conducting a **needs assessment** for a mock scenario,
 - a **ebi ols exercise** to identify appropriate ontology terms,
 - operationalising a specification through tooling, a **DataHarmonizer** example and